 December 04, 2019 | By Patrick T. McCloskey

 Forming a corporation or limited liability company generally gives the founders protection against personal liability for the debts and obligations of the business.
 The primary exception to this protection is the so-called “piercing the corporate veil” doctrine, which could be invoked in situations where corporate formalities are not followed, or a business is undercapitalized.
-Notwithstanding this general rule, founders and other principal owners should be aware that even if grounds for piercing the corporate veil are lacking, they could still be held personally liable for unpaid wages of New York employees.
+Notwithstanding this general rule, founders and other principal owners should be aware that even if grounds for piercing the corporate veil are lacking, they could still be held personally liable for unpaid wages.

-Under Section 630(a) of the New York Business Corporation Law, the ten largest shareholders of a private corporation can be held personally liable for unpaid services performed by employees in New York.
+Under Section 630(a) of the New York Business Corporation Law, the ten largest shareholders of a private corporation can be held personally liable for unpaid wages.
 In 2016 this provision was expanded so that it now applies both New York and foreign corporations, including the most popular jurisdiction of incorporation, Delaware.

 A similar provision exists in Section 609(c) of the New York Limited Liability Company Law, with one significant difference–it only applies to New York LLCs.
 This may change soon, as legislation has been introduced, but not yet enacted, to amend this provision so that it will apply to both domestic and foreign LLCs.1